jogoodma/homology-explorer/docs/draft_report.md

 - `/geneneighboredges/multigene/`
 - `/geneneighbornodes/multigene/`

 These `geneneighbor*` endpoints are composed of two CRUD operations.
-The first CRUD operation for each endpoint computes the *gene neighborhood* to build a list of all the distinct first degree neighbors of the requested gene or genes.
-This operation can be parameterized by an upper pr lower bound to constrain the neighbors to be only those first degree neighbors with weights constrained by the bounds - this acts as a way to filter a neighborhood's edges by weight.
+The first CRUD operation for each endpoint computes the *gene neighborhood*, a list of all the distinct first degree neighbors of the requested gene or genes.
+This operation can be parameterized by an upper or lower bound to constrain the neighbors to only those first degree neighbors whose weights are constrained by the bounded interval.
+This provides a way to filter a neighborhood's edges by weight.

-By calling a commonly parameterized initialization function, the gene neighborhood allows easily for multiple different API calls to reference the same list of edges.
-This both makes the syntax easily accessible to users and allows for the same subgraph to be easily requeried for a variety of different information.
+By calling a commonly parameterized initialization function the gene neighborhood allows for multiple different API calls to reference the same subgraph of nodes.
+This makes these kinds of calls easier for developers to implement by allowing the same subgraph to be easily re-queried for a variety of different information.

 The second CRUD operation then fetches either:
-1. Nodes, and the gene information is returned for each node in the first degree neighborhood of the gene or genes.
-Or,
+1. Nodes - and then returns gene information for each node in the gene neighborhood of the requested gene or genes; or,
-2. Edges, and a list of homolog edges are returned for each edge between each node pair in the 1st degree neighborhood of the requested gene or genes' neighborhood.
+2. Edges - and then returns a list of homolog edges for each edge between each node pair within the gene neighborhood of the requested gene or genes.

 TODO: Update `crud.get_GeneNeighborEdgelist` to take as arguments the weight_lb and weight_ub

 The gene neighborhood represents the closest related genes to those queried as defined by various homology prediction algorithms.

-#### Network Analysis
+### Network Analysis

 POST Calls:
 - `/geneneighboredges/multigene/{analysis}`
 - `/geneneighbornodes/multigene/{analysis}`

-Network analysis endpoints are constructed in a manner similar to the multigene gene neighborhood endpoints.
-The endpoints operates as follows
+A network analysis endpoint is available for computing network attributes on either nodes or edges while the requested network analysis is passed to the endpoint as a path parameter string.
+Additional query parameters can also be used to toggle the output of the analysis by tuning various hyperparameters.
+Network analysis endpoints are constructed in a manner similar to the multigene gene neighborhood endpoints and operate as follows:

-1. The MultiGeneNeighborhood is called and the node or edge info are queried for the neighborhood
+1. The MultiGene Neighborhood query is called and the resultant edge information are serialized to an edgelist format - a list of 3-dimensional tuples composed of the source and target genes and weight for a given edge.
-2. Next, the neighborhood is serialized to an edgelist format which is then passed to a `networkx` call.
-   - This step converts the edgelist to a `nx.Graph()` object, performs a network analysis of some kind, and returns an edgelist or nodelist with the calculated attribute.
+2. The edgelist is converted to an `nx.Graph()` object upon which is run a `networkx` function of some kind.
+This returns an edgelist or nodelist with the newly calculated network analysis attribute.
-3. The newly calculated attribute from step 2 is appended to the node or edge info calculated in step 1 to return a new edge or node list along with all the attributes (original and calculated) for edge object of the list.
+3. The newly calculated attribute from step 2 is appended to the node or edge attributes for the gene neighborhood determined in step 1.
+This returns a new list of edges or nodes along with all the attributes (original and calculated) for each object of the list.

-For network analysis calls related to either the nodes or the edges, this framework allows for the actual network CRUD operations themselves to be easily added to the API.
-This can be done easily and swiftly by:
-1. passing the edgelist of the neighborhood to instantiate it as an `nx.Graph` object
-2. running the network analysis
-3. serializing the output such that the newly created attribute can be appended to the original node or edge attribute list.
+This framework is advantageous since the only difference between each network analysis is the CRUD operation performing the `networkx` function called in step 2.
+These CRUD operations are quite simple to construct, and then it is just a matter of making the path parameter available as a request to the network analysis endpoint.

-For example, the network CRUD operation for the `geneneighbornodes/multigene/PageRank/` call consists of a mere 8 lines:
+For example, the network CRUD operation for the `geneneighbornodes/multigene/PageRank/` call only consists of 8 lines:

 ```python
 def get_Pagerank(db: Session, edgelist: list, alpha: float):